Arby’s is betting $3.9 billion that its customers don’t want fake meat

 To “have the meats” isn’t just an existential anchor.
 A decade ago, it was a revenue lifeboat.
 Arby’s sales dropped 5.8% in 2008 and 8.2% further in 2009.
 “Arby’s performance is amongst the worst in modern restaurant history,” wrote a J.P.
 Morgan analyst in 2010.
 That year, as sales and margins continued dropping with no turnaround in sight, the market began speculating that the chain would go up for sale—for as much as $600 million.
 In 2011, Arby’s did indeed sell to a private equity group, but for a mere $130 million, less than half what the lowest estimates had wagered a year earlier.

-Arby’s is currently run by Roark Capital Group, chief investor in the meatatarian Inspire Brands, which includes Buffalo Wild Wings, Hardee’s/Carl Jr.’s, Sonic, and Culver’s.
+Arby’s is currently run by Inspire Brands, which is majority owned by affiliates of Roark Capital Group, investors in meatatarian brands including Buffalo Wild Wings, Hardee’s/Carl Jr.’s, Sonic, and Culver’s.
 The chain recruited Paul Brown from Hilton to become CEO in 2013, ushering in a new, flesh-based renaissance with same-store growth every year since, for a total of $3.9 billion in revenue in 2018 (or nearly 4x what it made in 2011).
 Under Brown’s leadership, Arby’s now offers eight different types of meat on the menu all the time, and other varieties are featured in limited-time specials.
 A brisket sandwich, launched in 2013, contains meat that’s hand-smoked by a multi-generation, family-run business in east Texas.
 Another sandwich layers bacon atop roast beef.
 Yet another features thick-cut pork belly.
 Arby’s even introduced hand-carved gyros nationwide, with a blend of beef and lamb sliced right off the spit.

 It’s a strategy involving not just meat, but as Arby’s dubs it, meats.
 Each menu item requires Arby’s to develop new expertise in sourcing products and preparing cuts in-house.
 Witness the company’s push into selling game, which began when Arby’s launched a limited-edition venison sandwich in 2016.
 The move was shocking to the press, largely because blander options like beef and pork dominate fast food menus, along with those of American restaurants in general.